linux4sam/egt/docs/src/layout.md

 The widget box itself has no width.
 If any of the other properties like margin, border, or padding are set to zero they have no width.

+The autoresize option may change the behavior of the widget box.
+If this option is set, the minimum size of the widget box is the minimum hint size.
+It means that increase of the border, margin, or padding may increases the size of the box widget to fulfill this constraint.

 @section layout_intro Layout

 There are two main ways to layout widgets: @b Fixed and @b Fluid.
 These are not